aquasecurity/trivy/docs/docs/coverage/os/suse.md

 Please see [here](index.md#supported-os) for supported versions.

-Trivy supports the following scanners.
+Trivy supports these scanners for OS packages.

 |    Scanner    | Supported |
 | :-----------: | :-------: |